 - ⅓ cup Joy Filled Eats Sweetener (or see alternatives in recipe notes)

 - 16 oz mascarpone cheese

 - Put the cold water in a small bowl.
 Sprinkle the gelatin on top.
 Let bloom for 5 minutes.

 - Add the hot water to the bloomed gelatin.
 Stir until it dissolves.
 If any chunks of gelatin remain strain before adding to the mixer.

 - Add the mascarpone cheese, sweetener, and gelatin to a stand mixer.
-Mix until smooth and fluffy, scraping down the sides as needed.
+Mix until smooth and fluffy, about one minute, scraping down the sides as needed.